mathesar-foundation/mathesar-wiki/team/guide/workflow.md

 In case that's unavoidable:

 1. Finish the changes to the API, and open a PR.
 This should be well documented, with a clear description of what the breaking changes are.
 2. Contact a front end dev directly, and ask them to look at the PR.
+At this point, they should just assess whether the needed front end changes are quick, easy, and feasible with a short turnaround time.
+3. Go through the normal review process for the back end code and API form to the point where all are happy with the API response format.
-3. If they're able to make appropriate front end changes easily and quickly, they should do so in the same PR.
+4. If the front end devs are able to make appropriate front end changes easily and quickly, they should do so in the same PR.
-4. If not (i.e., if front end devs are busy, if it's too complicated, or if the back end PR's unmerged state starts to block too many things): merge the PR with a big warning (i.e., a comment @'ing multiple people).
+5. If not (i.e., if front end devs are busy, if it's too complicated, or if the back end PR's unmerged state starts to block too many things): merge the PR with a big warning (i.e., a comment @'ing multiple people).
-5. File an urgent bug describing the changes to the back end, and the needed changes to the front end.
+6. File an urgent bug describing the changes to the back end, and the needed changes to the front end.

 # Resources